 Gill isn’t the only one to identify seniors as particularly vulnerable.
-Ilena Candiani, who works for Archway’s Community Legal Advocacy program says that seniors are seriously affected by the tight rental market.
+Ilena Candiani, who supervises Archway’s Community Legal Advocacy program says that seniors are seriously affected by the tight rental market.

 The Archway Community Legal Advocacy program exists to protect people from having their rights violated and to support them in walking through the legal process in the case that their tenancy rights are violated – something that is increasingly important in a community where affordable housing has become one of the most pressing issues and landlords may take advantage of vulnerable renters.

-One of the situations that Ilena has seen repeatedly is landlords evicting tenants who are not able to afford “pressured rental increases,” and have then relisted the rental unit at significantly higher prices.
+One of the situations that Ilena has seen repeatedly is landlords evicting tenants who are not able to afford “pressured rental increases,” who then relist the rental units at significantly higher prices.